Flying Jump Kick

-Flying Side Kick is a fancy looking kick, which in most peoples' minds is reserved for the movies, demonstration and breaking.
+Flying Jump Kick is a fancy looking kick, which in most peoples' minds is reserved for the movies, demonstration and breaking.
 However from a power point of view, it combines two monsters:

 - One is a the strongest muscles in the body, the compound leg extensors.
 Same muscles that helps one squat and dead lift heavy weights.

-- That not being enough Flying Side Kick also pack the full weight of the body, being accelerated into the target.
+- That not being enough Flying Jump Kick also pack the full weight of the body, being accelerated into the target.

 From a practicality point of view it's not as easy to land as a Jab or Back Fist.
 And yet the kick had been landed in the ring and on the street.
 If the two steps are removed the Flying Side Kick becomes a rear leg side kick with a hop.
 Done properly still a very powerful kick.